Workless households

 Annual Population Survey data showing workless households in North East LEP and England Excluding London

-Labour Market Poverty and deprivation
+Labour market Poverty and deprivation

 Download as a PDF